-MoreFurther recommendations on the management system for transport are provided in TS-G-1.4 [6].
+Further recommendations on the management system for transport are provided in TS-G-1.4 [6].

-The results of the assessment of the mechanical behaviour (including, as applicable, analysis of fatigue, brittle fracture and creep) for routine conditions of transport should be included in this sectionitem of the PDSR.
+The results of the assessment of mechanical behaviour (including, as applicable, analysis of fatigue, brittle fracture and creep) for routine conditions of transport should be included in this item of the PDSR.

-The assessment of the mechanical behaviour should demonstrate compliance with the following requirements:
+The assessment of mechanical behaviour should demonstrate compliance with the following requirements:

-- (a) The requirements for the lifting attachments established in paras 608-and 609 of the Transport Regulations; - (b) The requirements for the packaging attachments used for restraining to restrain the package towithin its conveyance during transport; - (c) For packages to be transported by air, the additional requirements for the package components of the containment system established in paras 619-621 of the Transport Regulations.
+- (a) The requirements for the lifting attachments established in paras 608 and 609 of the Transport Regulations; - (b) The requirements for the packaging attachments used to restrain the package within its conveyance during transport; - (c) For packages to be transported by air, the additional requirements for the package components of the containment system established in paras 619-621 of the Transport Regulations.

-If the package is to be transported by air, the structural analysis of the containment system should take into account ambient temperatures and pressures that are likely to be encountered in routine conditions of transport, as well as the specific temperature and pressure requirements for air transport.
+If the package is to be transported by air, the structural analysis of the containment system should take into account ambient temperatures and pressures likely to be encountered in routine conditions of transport, as well as the specific temperature and pressure requirements for air transport.

-Attention should be paid to ensureensuring that any nuts, bolts and other retention devices maintain their safety functions during routine conditions of transport, even after repeated use.
+Attention should be paid to ensuring that nuts, bolts and other retention devices maintain their safety functions during routine conditions of transport, even after repeated use.